 - 28.4 a) Unless he drives for more than one team (see 28.4(d) below), each driver may use no more than five power units during a Championship season. - b) For the purposes of this Article 28.4 the power unit will be deemed to comprise six separate elements, the engine (ICE), the motor generator unit-kinetic (MGU-K), the motor generator unit-heat (MGU-H), the energy store (ES), turbocharger (TC) and control electronics (CE).
-Each driver will therefore be permitted to use five of each of the above six components during a Championship season and any combination of them may be fitted to a car at any one time. - Should a driver use more than five of any one of the elements a grid place penalty will be imposed upon him at the first Event during which each additional element is used.
-Penalties will be applied according to the following table and will be cumulative:
+Each driver will therefore be permitted to use five of each of the above six components during a Championship season and any combination of them may be fitted to a car at any one time. - c) Should a driver use more than five of any one of the elements a grid place penalty will be imposed upon him at the first Event during which each additional element is used.
+Penalties will be applied according to the following table and will be cumulative :

-Replacement of a complete power unit from the pit lane.

-The driver concerned must start the race from the pit lane.

-The first time a 6th of any of the Ten grid place penalty. elements is used.

-The first time a 6th of any of the remaining elements is used.
+Replacement of a complete power unitThe driver concerned must start the race from the pit lane.
+The first time a 6th of any of the the elements is used .
+Ten grid place penalty.
+The first time a 6th of any of the remaining elements is used .
 Five grid place penalty.

-The first time a 7th of any of the elements is used.
+The first time a 7th of any of the elements is used .
 Ten grid place penalty.

-The first time a 7th of any of the remaining elements is used, and so on.
+The first time a 7th of any of the remaining elements is used, and so Five grid place penalty .
+A power unit or any of the six components will be deemed to have been used once